cesarvr/blog/content/post/istio-2.md

 ![](https://github.com/cesarvr/hugo-blog/blob/master/static/istio-2/empty-response.png?raw=true)

-Notice that it say *empty response* this mean that we are connecting but doing nothing.

 ## Input/Output

-We are going to start by taking the socket out to its own function.
+When a new client (like a browser) connects to our server, this function generates a new socket.
+To make things easy to understand we are going to handle this socket, in a function.

 ```js
 var net = require('net')